Plan Availability: ✓ Soho | ✓ Pro | ✓ Plus | ✓ Enterprise | ✓ Flex |

 Adding a multi duration rateBack to top

-Initiate the creation of a multi duration custom rate, by clicking on the Add Rate button on the Custom Rates page.
+Start the creation of a multi duration custom rate by clicking on the Add Rate button on the Custom Rates page.
 This opens the Duration Rate modal.

 Duration rates are calculated as single duration by default.
 Toggle on the Apply Multi Duration setting to have the calculation based on multiple rates over the duration of the booking.